Katmai National Park and Preserve: Russians and Americans

 The National Geographic Society backed five expeditions to Katmai, beginning in 1915 with a trip to Kodiak Island and a short stay on the mainland.
 The expedition, led by Robert Fiske Griggs, a botanist who was initially interested in the study of plant recolonization.
 Griggs' follow-up expedition in 1916 discovered and named the Valley of Ten Thousand Smokes and found Novarupta.
 The National Geographic Society, delighted with the discoveries, funded a larger expedition in 1917 to make a survey of the region.
 The subsequent articles published in National Geographic magazine brought the region to prominence in the public, and Griggs began to advocate for the protection of the area in the national park system, backed by the National Geographic Society.
 At this time legislation to establish Mount McKinley National Park (later renamed Denali National Park) was pending, and the idea of making Katmai a national park was discussed by National Park Service acting director Horace M. Albright and National Geographic Society president Gilbert Hovey Grosvenor.
 Albright advised that national park legislation was unlikely to pass, suggesting instead that the region be protected as a national monument by the President, using the Antiquities Act of 1906.
 After some negotiation, and after a 1918 expedition opined that the Valley of Ten Thousand Smokes was a permanent feature, a proclamation was prepared to protect 1080000 acre around Mount Katmai, the valley, and the most of Iliuk Arm of Naknek Lake.
-Although only a third the area of the present park and preserve, the monument was nevertheless half the size of Yellowstone National Park from the outset.
+Although only a third of the area of the present park and preserve, the monument was nevertheless half the size of Yellowstone National Park from the outset.
 President Woodrow Wilson signed the proclamation of Katmai National Monument on September 24, 1918.